top of page

 Contrary to popular belief , language certificates do not lose their validity over time .
 Even a language test taken a long time ago can therefore be used for the naturalization application.
 However, it should be noted that the language skills must still be present at the time of application.
 Even old certificates or diplomas are therefore considered proof of sufficient German language skills and are binding for the citizenship authority, unless there are significant doubts about the naturalization applicant's certified knowledge of German.
 In this case, the citizenship authority must first inquire with the body issuing the certificate about the proper certification of the naturalization applicant's knowledge of German before new proof can be requested.

-Are you looking for a lawyer in German immigration and foreigners law?
-We are happy to support you in residence procedures before embassies, immigration authorities and administrative courts.
+Are you looking for a lawyer specializing in German immigration and visa law?
+We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
+Our specialised attorneys are always by your side.
+Contact us to book an online appointment with a German immigration lawyer!

 4. Exceptions to language proficiency requirements for naturalization